plain-solutions-gmbh/kirby-components/README.md

 3. Create at least one blueprint with the same name as the folder. e.g. `my_component.yml`
 4. Create at least one snippet. e.g. `my_component.php`

-> You can create more snippets and blueprints in your component. (called sub components)
+> You can create more snippets and blueprints in your components folder. (called sub components)
->
-> To access them later, declare the location `my_component/my_subcomponent`
+> To access them later, declaring the location `my_component/my_subcomponent`

 > You can set label, title and icons in your blueprint.
->
 > Even tabs and columns if you like.

 ## Using in your template